vim-ctrlspace/vim-ctrlspace/README.md

 ### `g:ctrlspace_show_unnamed`

 Adjusts the displaying of unnamed buffers.
-If you set `g:ctrlspace_show_unnamed = 1` then unnamed buffers will be shown on the list all time.
+If you set `g:ctrlspace_show_unnamed = 1` then unnamed buffers will be shown on the list all the time.
 However, if you set this value to `2`, unnamed buffers will be displayed only if they are modified or just visible on the screen.
 Of course you can hide unnamed buffers permanently by setting `g:ctrlspace_show_unnamed = 0`.
 Default value: `2`.

 ### `g:ctrlspace_set_default_mapping`